The Martian Chronicles: Publication history

 First appeared in The Martian Chronicles.

 Plot

-A tall tale concerning Benjamin Driscoll, who Johnny Appleseed-like, is an emigrant who is threatened to be returned to Earth because he has difficulty breathing due to the thin Martian atmosphere.
-Driscoll believes Mars can be made more hospitable by planting trees to add more oxygen to the atmosphere.
+Benjamin Driscoll is an emigrant who faces the prospect of having to return to Earth because he has difficulty breathing in the thin Martian atmosphere.
+Driscoll believes Mars can be made more hospitable by planting trees to enrich the air with oxygen, and is stunned to see the seeds he has planted grow into a fully mature forest overnight.
 Referencing this story, Driscoll Forest is a place named in "The Naming of Names".

 February 2002/2033: The Locusts

 Publication history

 First appeared in The Martian Chronicles.

 Plot

 A vignette describing the arrival of ninety thousand American emigrants to Mars.

 August 2002/2033: Night Meeting

 Publication history

 First appeared in The Martian Chronicles.

 Plot

 "Night Meeting" is the story of Tomás Gomez, a young Latino construction worker on Mars, who drives his truck across an empty expanse between towns to attend a party, and his encounters along the way with an elderly gas station owner and a Martian who appears to him as a phantom.
 They each regard each other as a dream.

 The fearless Tomás Gomez reflects a common Mexican attitude toward death, which Bradbury understood.
 Prior to the publication of The Martian Chronicles in 1950, two of his short stories relating to the Day of the Dead were published in 1947 — "El Día de Muerte" set on the Day of the Dead in Mexico City and "The Next in Line" that was published in his book Dark Carnival about a visit to catacombs in a Mexican village which terrifies the American protagonist.
 Both stories were likely inspired by his learning about Mexican death rites during his own frightful experience on a 1945 trip to Mexico that included a visit in Guanajuato where he viewed mummies.